domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Don't sh!t where you eat.
 (Avoid dating colleagues, roommates/housemates/apartmentmates, etc.).
 While we're at it, avoid both nicotine/tobacco and credit card debt like the plague.
 Someone told me the latter when I was a kid--I want to pay it forward.

 Do.
 Every.
 Single.
 Thing.
 For.
-Yourself.
-First and foremost.
+Yourself--first and foremost (!).
 Align your goals with helping and doing good for others.
 Take.
 Care.
 Of.
 Yourself.
 This applies even if you are with someone; your partner will appreciate it (!)
 (Don your oxygen mask & floaties.
 Then get to helping others!)

 You get what you measure.